telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/appearance/render-anchor.md

 To render column and cell caption fields as anchors, use the [`columnHeaderTemplate`](/api/javascript/ui/pivotgrid#configuration-columnHeaderTemplate) or the [`dataCellTemplate`](/api/javascript/ui/pivotgrid#configuration-dataCellTemplate) options respectively.

 To render row header caption fields as anchors, use the [`rowHeaderTemplate`](/api/javascript/ui/pivotgrid#configuration-rowHeaderTemplate) option.
-The example below demonstrates how to achieve this behavior.
+The following example demonstrates how to achieve this behavior.

 ###### Example